quarkus-qe/quarkus-test-plans/QUARKUS-2492.md

 - Quarkus JDBC transactions based on lambda approach
 - Verify commons transactions states as "begin", "commit" and "rollback"
 - Verify classic and reactive flavors
-- Verify several supported semantics such as "DISALLOW_EXISTING", "JOIN_EXISTING", "REQUIRE_NEW", "SUSPEND_EXISTING"
+- The following databased will be covered: Oracle, Mysql, MariaDB, Mssql, Postgresql

 ### Impact on test suites and testing automation
 We are going to create two new modules (classic and reactive) under SQL/DB folder, in order to develop new JDBC transaction scenarios.
 The main idea is to develop a "real scenario" where the transactions are handler in a service layer, rather than in entity level.
-This new module is going to increase the compile time, especially in native mode, and is important to run the scenario in all the platforms, OCP, Baremetal and native mode.
-I would say that each native compilation could takes about 3 min and then 1 extra minute in order to run the scenario itself.
-Overall my prediction is that the total amount of time required to run transaction API scenarios is about 15 min.
+This new module is going to increase the compile time, especially in native mode, and is important to run the scenario in all the platforms, OCP, Baremetal (JVM and native mode).
+I would say that each native compilation could takes about 3 min and then
+1 extra minute in order to run the scenario itself.
+Overall my prediction is that the total amount of time required to run transaction API scenarios is about 30 min.

 ## Getting familiar with the feature